krisbitney/Image_Classifier/README.md

 # Image_Classifier
 An educational deep learning project.
 The goal is to develop a generalizable neural network architecute capable of accuratley distinguishing image classes.
 The network is capable of identifying Iris flowers, among a dataset containing 102 flower categories, with at least 80% accuracy.

-## For the first part of this project, I used deep learning methods to create an image classifier in a Jupyter notebook.
-See "Image Classifier Project.ipynb".
+## Part 1: Use deep learning to create image classifier

-I completed the following tasks:
+In the "Image Classifier Project.ipynb" Jupyter notebook, I completed the following tasks:
 1. Loaded and preprocessed image data
 2. Created image classification neural network layer, and attached layer to transfer model
 3. Created training function using an early-stopping decision rule